elff1/depot3.2/README.md

 ## Deploy Production

+5.0 `sudo apt-get install libmysqlclient-dev`

 5.1 `bundle install`

+5.2 mysql> `grant all on *.* to elf@localhost identified by "elf";`

-5.2 `rake db:setup RAILS_ENV="production"`
+5.3 `rake db:setup RAILS_ENV="production"`

-5.3 Add a Admin User
+5.4 Add a Admin User

 	rails console production
 	User.create(name: 'dave', password: 'secret', password_confirmation: 'secret')

-5.4 `bundle exec rake assets:precompile`
+5.5 `bundle exec rake assets:precompile`

-5.5 If you are precompiling your assets locally, you can use bundle install --without assets on the server to avoid installing the assets gems (the gems in the assets group in the Gemfile).
+5.6 If you are precompiling your assets locally, you can use bundle install --without assets on the server to avoid installing the assets gems (the gems in the assets group in the Gemfile).

 ## Deploy on Apache

 6.1 Using passenger

+	gem install passenger
 	passenger-install-apache2-module

 6.2 /etc/apache2/apache2.conf